top of page

 In this case, management can control the outcome by ensuring that employees get accurate and adequate feedback.
 In other words, failure to set clear expectations can lead to employees leaving their jobs for positions where they enjoy better feedback at work.

-Improves Performance
+4. Improves Performance

 Employee performance metrics are key indicators of how well employees are performing.
-It gives employees a clear idea of what to achieve, since they know what is being measured and the management, what to evaluate.
+It gives employees a clear idea of what to achieve since they know what is being measured and the management, what to evaluate.
 As employees work to meet expectations, they essentially work their way upwards, bringing in more revenue for the business and improving the quality of work being delivered.

-Employee Management
+5. Employee Management

-Employees can lie about their productivity or performance, but when measured against a yardstick, it can be easy to see if the claims of the employee are true or not.
+Even when employees report the wrong data about their productivity or performance, when tracked with the right tools, it can be easy to see if the claims of the employee are true or not.
 By evaluating the performance of an employee, management can decide what to do with poor-performing employees.
-This involves the employee’s raise, promotion, compensation plan, and bonuses, and layoff, where necessary.
-Based on performance reviews, some employees receive recognitions and awards in the workplace.
-They could also be featured on the company's monthly newsletter, serving as motivation to other workers.

 How to Measure Employee Performance